 - The court will consider both spouses’ ability to earn.
 If a spouse has the potential for earning, the likely amount of that earning will be taken into account.

 - Age matters.
-The ages of each spouse and the ability to find work or train for a new job are significant matters.
-A judge will order more alimony for a spouse who is older and has no job skills than for a younger spouse who can get an education that will lead to a self-supporting role.
+Each spouse’s ages and the ability to find work or train for a new job are significant matters.
+A judge will order more alimony for an older spouse and has no job skills than for a younger spouse who can get an education that will lead to a self-supporting role.

-- If one spouse worked and supported the other spouse through school, they may be eligible to receive compensation in the form of alimony for all the years worked while the other spouse was being trained and educated.
+- If one spouse worked and supported the other spouse through school, they might be eligible to receive compensation in the form of alimony for all the years worked while the other spouse was trained and educated.

-- The courts will allocate debt amassed during the marriage between the spouses based on who gained most from the asset that is associated with the debt.
-If the court orders a spouse to pay a large portion of the marital debts, it will usually be balanced by a reduction in the amount of alimony that the spouse is ordered to pay.
+- The courts will allocate debt amassed during the marriage between the spouses based on who gained most from the asset associated with the debt.
+If the court orders a spouse to pay a large portion of the marital debts, it will usually be balanced by reducing the amount of alimony that the spouse is ordered to pay.

 - If the difference in income between the spouses is substantial and the marriage existed for a long time, a judge will order alimony.
 If the marriage lasted less than 10 years, the likelihood of paying or receiving alimony is less than if it was more than 10 years.
 (Learn more in 5 Things to Know About Personal Bankruptcy and Divorce.)

 This depends on the state in which you live.
 A set formula usually determines spousal support and alimony payments; however, there are circumstances in which the alimony can be challenged.